SUI-Components/sui-links/README.md

 Visit the [demo page](http://sui-components.github.io/sui-links/) to see SUI-Links in action.

 ## Usage
-This React component will iterate an array of objects to create different content block.
+This React component will iterate an array of objects to create different content blocks.

 ```
 ReactDom.render(